094459/newsletter-oss-projects/README.md

 **serverless-rss-filtered-feed-gen**

 [serverless-rss-filtered-feed-gen](https://aws-oss.beachgeek.co.uk/3dz) This is a configurable serverless solution that generates filtered rss feeds and makes them public accessible.
 Defined RSS sources are read at a given interval and new filtered feeds are generated and stored.
 The architecture uses a minimum number of AWS services to keep it easy to maintain and cost-effective. (#178)

+**song-identification-on-aws**

+[song-identification-on-aws](https://aws-oss.beachgeek.co.uk/3qj) This repo contains sample code that demonstrates how you can "fingerprint" your songs, and then detect the presence of your songs in either stored audio files like MP3s, or within streaming media.
+The underlying idea is to convert audio data into a spectrogram, and then isolate important markers within the spectrogram that will allow us to identify music.
+Roughly 10000 to 25000 fingerprints will be created for an average length song.
+Each fingerprint is stored as a large integer.
+See the blog post for more details about how the system works. (#192)

 **youtube-video-summarizer-with-bedrock**